How to Talk to Anyone With Confidence

 There’s a reason people resort to talking about the weather in awkward social situations — it’s something everyone can observe and comment on.
 If you want to strike up a conversation with a stranger, consider commenting on something you have in common.

 Using shared context as a conversation starter can open pathways to more meaningful topics.
-Comments about the song playing in the restaurant or the length of the line you’re waiting in to
+Comments about the song playing in the restaurant or the length of the line you’re waiting in to show that you’re friendly and open to conversation.
+Use these icebreakers to make you and the people around you feel more comfortable.

 2. Ask People Questions About Themselves